-Lieutenant General James M. Dubik (U.S. Army, Ret.), a Senior Fellow at ISW, currently conducts research, writes, and briefs on behalf of the Institute.
-His areas of focus include MNSTC-I and the Iraqi Security Forces, the ways to improve U.S. and allied training of indigenous security forces in Afghanistan and elsewhere, and counterinsurgency doctrine.
+Lieutenant General James M. Dubik (U.S. Army, Ret.), ISW Senior Fellow, currently conducts research, writes, teaches, and briefs on behalf of the Institute.
+His areas of focus include the future of war, the nature and conduct of war, strategic leadership, counterinsurgency, and security force assistance and reform.

-His awards include the Distinguished Service Medal, Defense Superior Service Medal, four awards of the Legion of Merit, five awards of the Meritorious Service Medal, and numerous Army Commendation and Achievement Medals.
-He is ranger, airborne and air assault qualified and holds the expert infantryman’s badge, master parachutist badge as well as the Army Staff Identification Badge.
-General Dubik is also a member of the Council on Foreign Relations (CFR).
+LTG Dubik retired in July of 2008 after commanding the Multinational Security Transition Command-Iraq and the NATO Training Mission-Iraq during the Surge of 2007-8.
+His awards include the Distinguished Service Medal, Defense Superior Service Medal, four awards of the Legion of Merit, and five awards of the Meritorious Service Medal.
+He is ranger, airborne, and air assault qualified and holds the Expert Infantryman’s Badge, Master Parachutist Badge, and the Army Staff Identification Badge.

 Dubik was the Commanding General of I Corps at Ft.
 Lewis and the Commanding General of the 25th Infantry Division.
 He has served in the 82D Airborne Division, both the First and Second Ranger Battalions, was a Brigade Commander in the 10th Mountain Division during Operation Uphold Democracy, and was Deputy Commanding General of Multinational Division North, Bosnia-Herzegovina.
 He created the Army’s first Stryker Brigade Combat Team and developed the training methodologies for these formations.